justinhunt1223/media_monitor/README.md

 # Media Monitor

-This script will scan the directories defined in `MEDIA_LOCATIONS` for files with extentions in `MEDIA_EXTENSIONS`.
+This script will recursively scan the directories defined in `MEDIA_LOCATIONS` for files with extentions in `MEDIA_EXTENSIONS`.

 **No changes are ever made to media files, they are only ever read.**